precice/preeco-orga/guidelines/guidelines-adapters.md

 toc: true
 ---

-v0.1, published on September 23, 2024
+v0.2, published on December 4, 2024

 Are you developing a preCICE adapter or related tool?
 Follow these guidelines to make your adapter easier to publish, easier to integrate it with the rest of the preCICE ecosystem, and more useful for the community.

-We distinguish between **metadata** and **best practices**, with three levels: bronze, silver, and gold.
-We plan to publish a list of all adapters that have achieved at least bronze level, together with the respective metadata.
-Higher levels bring higher visibility and further benefits.
+We distinguish between **metadata** and **best practices**.
+The best practices are split between required and optional.
+Adapters fulfilling all the required best practices are listed here as adapters conforming to the preCICE standards.
+Additional criteria bring further benefits and are visible individually for each adapter.
+Adapters not fulfilling all the required criteria can still be listed here as legacy adapters.

 We also differentiate here between adapters and application cases: for example, we consider the ["Nutils adapter"](https://precice.org/adapter-nutils.html) to be a collection of application cases instead of an adapter.
 An [adapter](https://precice.org/couple-your-code-overview.html) can be a stand-alone software project, but can also be a class, a patch, or something else with significant scholarly effort compared to the uncoupled solver.
 Other tools that interact with the preCICE API or configuration files can also be considered here, on a case-by-case basis.